(All fields required)

-Sherry Connell’s physicians advised her to set up an evaluation with the Fetal Care Center of Cincinnati.
+Sherry Connell’s physicians advised her to set up an evaluation with the Cincinnati Fetal Center.
 At 20 weeks’ gestation, Sherry had a full day of diagnostic tests including fetal MRI, fetal level II ultrasound and fetal echocardiogram.
-She and her husband met with a team from the Fetal Care Center that included director Timothy Crombleholme, MD, FACS, FAAP, and a Maternal Fetal Medicine specialist to discuss the results of the tests, the progression of the condition and their treatment options.
+She and her husband met with a team from the Fetal Center that included director Timothy Crombleholme, MD, FACS, FAAP, and a Maternal Fetal Medicine specialist to discuss the results of the tests, the progression of the condition and their treatment options.

 Tests revealed Stage IIIC TTTS.
 One of the affected twins – the “donor” twin – was undersized, and access to maternal nutrition was restricted.
 The other twin – the “recipient” twin – was receiving nearly double the blood volume to pump due to the vascular connections.
 These vascular connections were causing the recipient twin to develop heart failure.
 Crombleholme informed the Connells that the twins were within days of dying in utero.
 Their recommendation for selective fetoscopic laser photocoagulation as a course of treatment was accepted by the Connells.
 The surgeon and MFM performed a selective fetoscopic laser photocoagulation (SFLP) procedure that selects only those vessels for coagulation that appear to connect the circulations of the twins.
 The procedure was performed the day after the evaluation.
 Following the procedure, an echocardiogram revealed modest improvement in the heart failure of the recipient twin.
 In addition, Crombleholme informed Sherry that the flow of nutrition to the donor twin had improved.